 The Netherlands, e-tickets/ international tickets with barcodes: no, they have a date on them.
 (At stations with closed gates, there is at least one gate that can read barcodes and let you pass through.)

-The Netherlands, OV-chipkaart: you have to check these disposable or plastic NFC cards (contactless cards) in and out at the card-readers at the stations (or on buses/trams/ferries).
+The Netherlands, OV-chipkaart: you have to check these disposable or durable NFC cards (contactless cards) in and out at the card-readers at the stations (or on buses/trams/ferries).

 Belgium, e-tickets/ normal paper tickets: no, they have a date and barcode on them.
 Only Brussels Airport-Zaventem station has gates, and their gates can read barcodes (and also the RFID tickets sold on trains).

-Luxembourg, mKaart: you have to validate tickets stored in these plastic RFID cards (contactless cards) at card-readers at train stations (or on buses).
+Luxembourg, mKaart: you have to validate tickets stored in these plastic RFID cards (contactless cards) at card-readers at train stations or on buses, for first-class train travel or cross-border local buses.
+(Other domestic public transport is free.)

 Germany: Not for the usual DB train tickets; they have a date on them.
 Some tickets require you to write the names of the travellers on the ticket.
 For some local public transport tickets, if the ticket needs validation, it says something like Bitte entwerten 'please validate' or Hier entwerten 'validate here', in which case you put the ticket into a time-stamping validation machine.